Sameer68/shopping-list/README.md

 ## Add some interaction

 Now we have the tools to add items and clear the list, we need to build a simple user interface.

-Add header and a footer elements before and after the list element.
+Wrap the list in a `main` element and add a header and footer above and below the list respectively.
 In the header element add an input element and a button, in the footer element add a clear button as shown below.

 ```html